splineops/splineops/examples/01_quick-start/GALLERY_HEADER.rst

 Quick-start
 ===========

-Examples showing the basic functionality of Spline Interpolation.
+Examples showing the basic functionality of the Spline interpolation module.